Stable approximation schemes for optimal filters: Introduction

+One of the main contributions of this paper is to identify a broad class of state space models, denoted $\mfR$, and a procedure for the construction of the sets $\{C_t^n\}_{t\ge 1}$, which guarantees that, for every $\mS \in \mfR$ and every integer $n$, the truncated model $\mS^n$ yields a stable sequence of filters $\pi_t^n = \Phi_{t|0}^n(\pi_0)$.
+We also show, by way of an example, that the class of models $\mfR$ contains unstable filters and illustrate in detail how the proposed technique can be put to work in order to obtain stable approximations of these unstable filters.

+In the last part of the paper we investigate more elaborate approximation schemes that involve not only the truncation of the potentials $g_t$ but also the {\em modification of the Markov kernels} $\kappa_t$ according to the sequence of sets $\{C_t^n\}_{t\ge 1}$.
+Let the new approximation of $\mS$ be denoted $\tilde \mS^n$.
+We prove that \begin{itemize} \item[(i)] $\tilde \mS^n$ converges to $\mS$ in the topology $\mD$ and, therefore, the resulting filters $\tilde \pi_t^n$ converge to $\pi_t$ as well; \item[(ii)] if the sets $\{C_t^n\}$ contain a sufficiently large probability mass, then $\lim_{n\rightarrow \infty}\sup_{t}D_{tv}(\tilde \pi_t^n , \pi_t) =0$, in other words $\pi_t^n$ converges to $\pi_t$ {\em uniformly over time}.
+Here $D_{tv}$ denotes the total variation distance. \end{itemize} Finally, we provide explicit conditions on the potentials $g$ and the Markov kernels $\kappa$ to guarantee that the posterior probability measure of the sets $\{C_t^n\}_{t\ge 1}$ can be made large enough to ensure the uniform convergence over time of the approximate filters.

-\subsection{Organisation of the paper.}
+\subsection{Organisation of the paper}

-We complete this introduction, in Section \ref{ssNotation}, with a brief summary of the notation used through the manuscript.
-Then, Section \ref{sBackground} is devoted to a detailed statement of the optimal filtering problem for state space Markov models and a formal definition of the notion of stability for sequences of optimal filters.
-In Section \ref{sTruncated} we introduce the proposed approximation method.
-The approximation scheme by itself does not directly guarantee stability.
-In Section \ref{sNormalisation} we introduce a probabilistic characterisation of the normalisation constants of the (random) optimal filters that can be used to ease the stability analysis of the filters (both optimal and approximate).
-Using these new results, in Section \ref{sASSMs} we provide different sets of regularity conditions which are sufficient to guarantee the stability of the approximate filters.
-Section \ref{sConclusions} is devoted to some brief concluding remarks.
+We complete the introduction with a brief summary of the notation used through the manuscript, incorporated in Section \ref{ssNotation}.
+Section \ref{sBackground} covers the description of the optimal filtering problem for state space Markov models and a formal definition of the notion of stability for sequences of optimal filters.
+In Section \ref{sTruncated} we introduce the proposed truncation method and in Section \ref{sASSMs} we provide regularity constraints sufficient to guarantee the stability of the resulting approximate filters.
+Section \ref{sExample} contains an example of an unstable filter that can be obtained as the limit of a sequence of stable filters.
+In Section \ref{sUniform} we introduced the enhanced truncation scheme and show that it can yield approximate filters that converge uniformly over time.
+Finally, in Section \ref{sConclusions} we make some brief concluding remarks.